E0SelmY4V/func2code/README.md

 # Function to Code

+*func2code*'s main usage is to get the inner code of a function.

-*func2code* can get the code, the name of params and the inner code of function.
+As a by-product, *func2code* can also get various information of the function, like params, name and name-code.

 ## Import